Twitwi96/Smart-traffic-light-2/README.md

 and also :
 - README.txt file for general informations
-- PowerPoint presentation for an explanation of full project
+- PowerPoint presentation for a complete explanation of the project

 # General Overview